GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 - [Generate and search multimodal embeddings](https://cloud.google.com/bigquery/docs/generate-multimodal-embeddings)
 - [What is RAG?](https://cloud.google.com/use-cases/retrieval-augmented-generation)
 - [Using multimodal prompts in Gemini](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/video-understanding)

+### Tips

+- In Vertex AI Studio you can use different words to describe the accident (crash/collision), experiment with those as well as different models/settings.
+And in case you need additional help with your prompt design, consider the [AI-powered prompt writing](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/ai-powered-prompt-writing).

 ## Challenge 4: Telemetry to the rescue!